Rare Star’s Giant Gamma-Ray Burst GRB 204015A Captured Close to Our Home Galaxy

 A telling split second

 Scientists have known for a while that supernovas spout long GRB’s, which are bursts longer than two seconds.
-In 2017, they found out that two neutron stars spiralling into each other can also give off a short GRB.
-The 2017 burst came from a safe 130 million light years away from us.
+In 2017, they found out that two neutron stars spiraling into each other can also give off a short GRB.
+The 2017 burst came from a safe 130 million light-years away from us.

 But that could not explain any of the other GRBs that researchers could detect in our sky on almost a daily basis.